PaymentHighway/paymenthighway-java-lib/README.md

 Contains classes that take care of keys and signatures.

+# Overview

+Start with building the form parameters by using the FormParameterBuilder.

+- 'FormParameterBuilder'

+Create an instance of the builder with your signature id and signature secret, then use the getAddCardParameters, getPaymentParameters, and getAddCardAndPayment methods to receive a list of parameters for each API call.

+Initializing the builder

+	FormParameterBuilder formBuilder =
+    	new FormParameterBuilder("signatureKeyId", "signatureSecret");

+Example getAddCardParameters

+	List<NameValuePair> nameValuePairs =
+		formBuilder.getAddCardParameters("account", "merchant", "amount",
+	    	"currency", "orderId", "successUrl", "failureUrl", "cancelUrl",
+        	"language");

+Example getPaymentParameters

+	List<NameValuePair> nameValuePairs =
+		formBuilder.getPaymentParameters("account", "merchant", "amount",
+	    	"currency", "orderId", "successUrl", "failureUrl", "cancelUrl",
+        	"language", "description");

+Example getGetAddCardAndPaymentParameters

+	List<NameValuePair> nameValuePairs =
+		formBuilder.getAddCardAndPaymentParameters("account", "merchant", "amount",
+	    	"currency", "orderId", "successUrl", "failureUrl", "cancelUrl",
+        	"language", "description");

+Each method returns a List of NameValuePairs that must be used in the HTML form as hidden fields to make a successful transaction to Form API.
+The builder will generate a request id, timestamp, and secure signature for the transactions, and are included in the returned list.

+- Payment API

+Initializing the Payment API

+	PaymentAPI paymentAPI = new PaymentAPI("serviceUrl",
+		"signatureKeyId", "signatureSecret", "account", "merchant");

+Example Init transaction call

+	InitTransactionResponse initResponse = paymentAPI.initTransaction();

+Example Debit with Card transaction call

+	Card card = new Card("pan", "expiryYear", "expiryMonth", "cvc", "verification");
+	TransactionRequest transaction = new TransactionRequest("amount", "currency", true, card);
+	TransactionResponse = paymentAPI.debitTransaction(initResponse.getId(), transaction);

+Example Debit with Token transaction call

+Example Commit transaction call

+	CommitTransactionRequest commitRequest = new CommitTransactionRequest("amount", "currency", true);
+	CommitTransactionResponse = paymentAPI.commitTransaction(initResponse.getId(), commitRequest);

+Example Revert transaction call

+	RevertTransactionRequest revertRequest = new RevertTransactionRequest("amount", true);
+	TransactionResponse revert = paymentAPI.revertTransaction(initResponse.getId(), revertRequest);

+Example Transaction Status call

+	TransactionStatusResponse status = paymentAPI.transactionStatus("transactionId");

+Example Daily Batch Report call

+	ReportResponse report = paymentAPI.fetchDailyReport("yyyyMMdd");

 # Help us make it better

 Please tell us how we can make the API better.
 If you have a specific feature request or if you found a bug, please use GitHub issues.
 Fork these docs and send a pull request with improvements.